Critical Evaluation of Studies Alleging Evidence for Technosignatures in the POSS1-E Photographic Plates: Conclusions

+\item {\it Inappropriate use of Poisson statistics}: The aforementioned findings about the spatial distribution of SPFs, which depart strongly from uniform-random, show that the use of Poisson estimates of statistical power are not appropriate for the shadow deficit analysis for datasets $R$, $W$, and $V$.

-\item After normalizing properly by the number of observation days (the days on which plates were exposed, rather than the total span of time in the study window), we show that SPFs are found on 310 of the 312 observations days, and thus the correlation reported in \cite{bruehl2025transients} between SPFs and nuclear tests can be explained by the incidental correlation between nuclear tests and the Palomar telescope observation schedule during the POSS1 survey.
+\item {\it Incorrect normalization for nuclear test correlation study}: Properly normalizing by the number of relevant observation days reduces the magnitude and significance of the correlation between SPFs and nuclear tests as reported in \cite{bruehl2025transients} and \cite{villarroel2026response} v2.
+We note that SPFs in $V$ are found on 310 of the 312 observation days, suggesting that the residual correlation may be explained by the statistically significant incidental correlation between nuclear tests and the Palomar telescope observation schedule during the POSS1 survey.
 This correlation may, in turn, depend on factors that influence both of these activities, such as seasonal effects.

-\item We have also highlighted examples of circular reasoning.
-Of special note is an argument invoking the consequences of explanatory hypotheses (i.e., an expected deficit of SPFs in the Earth's shadow) to provide justification for confidence in the validity of measurements (i.e., that the SPFs are images of real objects in front of the telescope) as well as the conclusion (i.e., that these images represent glinting objects in outer space).
+\item {\it Circular reasoning}: We have also highlighted examples of circular reasoning.
+Of special note is an argument invoking the result of a contingent inferential analysis (i.e., a deficit of SPFs in the Earth's shadow) to provide justification for confidence in the validity of measurements (i.e., that the SPFs are images of real objects in front of the telescope) as well as the conclusion (i.e., that these images represent glinting objects in outer space).

 \end{enumerate}